A Permanent Birth Control Option for Men

 After the vasectomy, you will be given post-procedure care instructions, which typically include:

-• Rest, take it easy for the next few days.
-Also, over-the-counter pain relievers can help manage any discomfort.
+- Rest and take it easy for the next few days.
+Over-the-counter pain relievers may help manage mild discomfort if approved by your provider.

 FAQs

-No, a vasectomy does not cause erectile dysfunction.
-The procedure does not affect hormonal levels, sexual drive, or the ability to achieve and maintain an erection.
-It solely prevents sperm from being present in the ejaculate, thereby preventing pregnancy.
+No. A vasectomy does not cause erectile dysfunction and does not affect testosterone levels, sex drive, orgasm, or the ability to get or maintain an erection.
+It only prevents sperm from being present in semen.